Fiscal Integrity Act (FIA)

 In addition to the removal process, the Fiscal Integrity Act also provides that if a township fiscal officer fails to perform the duties of office for 30 consecutive days, except in case of sickness or injury, the office will be deemed vacant.

-Municipal Fiscal Officer
+The Removal Process for Municipal Fiscal Officer

 Municipal fiscal officers include city auditors; city treasurers; village fiscal officers; village clerks-treasurers; village clerks; and, in the case of a municipality with a charter, whomever the charter designates as responsible for the duties of these offices.